AFNI file: README.web

 get AFNI datasets.

-The first way is to specifiy individual datasets; for example
+The first way is to specify individual datasets; for example

 afni -dset http://some.web.site/~fred/elvis/anat+orig.HEAD

 This will fetch the single dataset, and start AFNI.

 The second way is if the Web site has a list of datasets stored in a file

 named AFNILIST.
 If you specify this as the target for a Web dataset, AFNI